Andrew Liveris: Later time as CEO

 In 2015, auditors at Dow challenged what they said was improper spending by Liveris.
 Auditors testified that he used the company's Customer Events Department for personal events including family events and various services.
 The Liveris family subsequently repaid several hundred thousand dollars to Dow.
 The head of the auditing department retracted the annual auditing reports for multiple years due to concerns about inaccurate reporting to the SEC and shareholders.

 In March 2017, he said the ban on onshore gas exploration by the Victorian Government in Australia was "nonsense," and that he offered "Dow’s unfettered help with no intended positives for Dow" in learning extraction techniques.

 In April 2017, Dow said that it was considering retaining Liveris beyond his planned retirement on 30 June 2017, to help oversee the planned merger between Dow and DuPont.
 In May, Dow said that Liveris would retire from the DowDuPont company in mid-2018, serving as executive chairman until between April and July 2018.
 He stepped down from his executive positions at DowDuPont on 1 April 2018, remaining a director.
 He remained chairman and CEO of The Dow Chemical Company.
 After his retirement, Liveris outlined plans to author several books and remain tangentially active with Dow.
 He also said he would join the board of Saudi Aramco.
 He toured Dow facilities in 12 countries in June 2018 and was also at the opening of the Andrew N. Liveris Visitors and Heritage Center in Midland.

 Manufacturing council

 In December 2016, Liveris was named by Donald Trump to lead his American Manufacturing Council.
 Liveris said Trump created a climate that is conducive to business effectiveness for his company.
 On 27 January 2017, Trump publicly announced the names of the 28 members to make up the council, with Liveris heading the Manufacturing Jobs Initiative.

 While Liveris was chairman and CEO of Dow Chemical, the company donated $1 million to Trump's presidential inauguration.
 In 2017, the Associated Press reported that Dow was pressuring the Trump administration to ignore risk assessment studies about the harms of pesticides.

-Brisbane 2032 Olympic Organizing Committee
+Brisbane 2032 Olympic Organising Committee

 In 2022, Liveris was chosen to lead the organizing committee for the 2032 Summer Olympics and Paralympic Games in Brisbane.